ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

 $ dev_appserver.py app.yaml
 ```

-In dev mode, local crontab doesn't work, you can run the local_dev_cron.py to simulate local crontab for test purpose.
+In dev mode, local crontab doesn't work, you can run the script local_dev_cron.py to simulate local crontab for test purpose.